Scarlet: shani (Strong’s 8144)

 This is a complicated verse.
 Who is the first born?
-Zerah is not the true first born, but neither can Perez claim that title absolutely.
-To God there is only one true First Born, His only Son, the redeemer Messiah sent to save the people from their sins.
-Zerah’s name means to rise, to dawn, to come forth, but it is Yeshua who is the risen Messiah, the Morning Star (Revelation 22:16), and the first born who comes forth to be a Saviour.
+Zerah was not the true first born, but neither can Perez claim that title absolutely.
+To God there was only one true First Born, His only Son, the redeemer Messiah sent to save the people from their sins.
+Zerah’s name means to rise, to dawn, to come forth, but it is Yeshua who is the risen Messiah, the Morning Star (Revelation 22:16), and the first born who came forth to be a Saviour.

 Zerah’s twin Perez, whose name means “to breach or to break”, actually does break through what was seemingly meant to be the right of his brother.
-It is through the line of Perez, not Zerah (whose name means to arise/dawn/come forth) that Yeshua comes forth to be the salvation of the earth.
+It was through the line of Perez, not Zerah (whose name means to arise/dawn/come forth) that Yeshua came forth to be the salvation of the earth.

-Zerah does not live up to his name nor does he live up to the fact that he was meant to be the first born.
-What we do know about Zerah is that his descendants are eventually wiped out because of Zerah’s great grandson, Achan, who steals from the LORD’s treasury.
-As punishment God allows the line of the Zerahites to be completely annihilated.
+Zerah did not live up to his name nor did he live up to the fact that he was meant to be the first born.
+What we do know about Zerah is that his descendants were eventually wiped out because of Zerah’s great grandson, Achan, who stole from YHWH’s treasury.
+As punishment God allowed the line of the Zerahites to be completely annihilated.
 (Joshua 7:16-26).

 Ultimately I think we are to understand Zerah as a false first born.
 Someone who reached for the task but never got there.
-Perez broke through and became the ancestor of the true First Born, the Messiah who takes on the curse of the scarlet thread and become a sacrifice for us all.
+Perez broke through and became the ancestor of the true First Born, the Messiah who took on the curse of the scarlet thread and became the sacrifice for us all.